zwei17/qbb2020_answers/Week1/README.md

 The quality plots are saved as .png files.

-The secret insertion sequence is saved as a .txt file.
+The secret insertion sequence is saved as a FASTA file.